sakibch/IMDB_movie_analysis/README.md

 # IMDB Data Analysis

 ### This notebook provides an insight into what factors make a movie successful.
 There are tens of thousands of movies that have been released over the past 150 years.
-In our case we will be looking at 5000 different movies from the IMDB dataset containing multiple features.
+In our case we will be looking at 5000 different movies from the IMDB dataset containing various features.

 **Goal:** Find biggest factors that determine if a movie is a success